The Best Refrigerator Pickles

 The best Refrigerator Pickles hail from a cook in the Organic Valley kitchen at their corporate office in Wisconsin.
 Learn how to make these organic pickles that your whole family will become obsessed with!

-If you're looking for more ingredient recipes check out some of my other favorites like Pickled Red Onions & Peppers, Easy Garlic Herb Butter, or Homemade Ranch Seasoning Mix with No Sugar.
+If you're looking for more ingredient recipes check out some of my other favorites like Pickled Red Onions and Peppers, Homemade Garlic Herb Butter, or Homemade Ranch Seasoning Mix with No Sugar.

 History of This Recipe

 We were recently in Wisconsin visiting my friends at Organic Valley.
 One of the days we spent at their office in La Farge, Wisconsin.
-While we were at the office, we ate lunch at the Organic Valley cafeteria.
+While we were at the office, we ate lunch at the Organic Valley cafeteria (which cooks 100% organic meals for their employees daily!).

 We had steak sandwiches for lunch that day, and all their grassfed organic steak comes from Organic Valley cows just down the road.
 And it was beyond delicious.
 But what really stood out to me was these pickles that I just happened to add on top of my salad.